jonnonz1/nz-statute-book/acts/public/2025/employment-relations-pay-deductions-for-partial-strikes-amendment-act-2025.md

 This Act is the Employment Relations (Pay Deductions for Partial Strikes) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 1 July 2025.

 ### 3 Principal Act
 This Act amends the Employment Relations Act 2000.